lvcabral/brs-engine/README.md

 ### Integrating to your Code

-The full documentation for integrating the library to an application is not available yet, please take a look at the file `app/index.js` for reference on how to use it.
+The full documentation for integrating the library to an application is not available yet, for now, please take a look at the file `app/index.js` for reference on how to use it.
 Below a simple code using the library to display its version on the console.
+An API will soon be available to facilitate the usage of the web worker library.

 ```javascript
 // Initialize Worker